Panic Away program by Barry McDonaugh

 PANIC AWAY REVIEWED J.J.Brennan

-I reviewed this program with a view to understanding its core elements
+I reviewed the P:anic Away program with a view to understanding its core elements

 Here's what I discovered.